freedomofpress/securedrop-workstation-docs/docs/admin/hardware.rst

   - download the ISO in Tails using the Unsafe Browser as follows:

     - Start Tails with an administration password set in the Welcome Screen.
-    - Open the Unsafe Browser: **Applications > Internet > Unsafe Browser** and find and download the ISO.
+    - Open the Unsafe Browser: **Applications > Internet > Unsafe Browser** and find and download the ISO
+    - Note the filename, as you'll need it for subsequent steps.
     - Leave the Unsafe Browser running, and open a terminal via **Applications > System Tools > Terminal**.
     - Copy the ISO to the desktop with the command: